 From pen to press – the journey of print

-Today I want to concentrate on print production and talk you through the journey or the steps taken to turn an initial sketch into a finished printed job, help you understand how detailed the print process is and show you the value of working with someone who has the expertise to ensure your job is handled correctly.
+Today I want to concentrate on print production and talk you through the journey or the steps taken to turn an initial sketch into a finished printed job, from pen to press, help you understand how detailed the print process is and show you the value of working with someone who has the expertise to ensure your job is handled correctly.

-Firstly I start with the graphic design which includes sketches and concepts, page layout, typography, illustration, photography and image selection, colour decisions, and the production of final computer files.
+Firstly I start with the graphic design which includes sketches and concepts with a pen, page layout, typography, illustration, photography and image selection, colour decisions, and the production of final computer files.